babiryegrace20/OrchardPlanner-GPT-GenAI/prd_final.md

 # Product Requirements Document (Final)

 **Project:** Orchard Planner GPT

 **Date:** December 05 2025

 **Version:** 2.0 (Final Prototype Specification)

 ## 1. Product Overview

 **Problem Statement**
 Small-scale orchard owners (5-100 acres) and hobbyists often lack access to affordable, expert agronomic advice.
-This leads to a reactive management style—treating pests or diseases only after significant damage has occurred—resulting in preventable crop loss and excessive chemical usage.
+This leads to a reactive management style of treating pests or diseases only after significant damage has occurred which results in preventable crop loss and excessive chemical usage.

 **Target Audience**
 The primary users are community orchard managers, hobbyist fruit growers, and small commercial farmers who need to manage daily tasks and monitor crop health but cannot justify the cost of enterprise agricultural software or full-time consultants.